Histoplasmosis

 Excerpt

-Histoplasma capsulatum (Hc) is a dimorphic fungus present worldwide in pockets of endemicity particularly associated with river valleys.
-The endemic regions in the United States are Ohio and Mississippi river valleys as well as southeastern states.
+Histoplasma capsulatum (Hc) is a dimorphic fungus present worldwide in pockets of endemicity, particularly associated with river valleys.
+The endemic regions in the United States include the Ohio and Mississippi River valleys and the southeastern states.
 It is a soil-based fungus, and when it is disturbed, the conidia become airborne and can be inhaled.
-Often the infections are asymptomatic, but a granulomatous inflammation results in pulmonary disease akin to pulmonary tuberculosis.
-In immunocompromised patients, histoplasmosis can become disseminated and lead to considerable morbidity and mortality.[1]
+Often, the infections are asymptomatic, but a granulomatous inflammation results in pulmonary disease akin to pulmonary tuberculosis.
+In immunocompromised patients, histoplasmosis can become disseminated and lead to considerable morbidity and mortality.
+It is rarely seen in immunocompetent patients.

 Conflict of interest statement